ElizbethK/Neoflex_VacationCalculator/README.md

-# Neoflex_VacationCalculator
-Introductory task

-The application "Vacation Calculator".
+# The application "Vacation Calculator".
+--Introductory task--

 Microservice on Springbot + Java 11 with one API:
 GIT "/calculacte"